What is EExBA?

 The Early Excellence Baseline (EExBA) offers a principled approach to on-entry assessment.
 It does not include any predetermined tasks or tests and will not disrupt settling in routines.
 Instead, as part of their everyday practice, practitioners build their knowledge of each child through their observations, interactions and every day activities.
 They use this professional knowledge to make a series of judgements about each child based on a clear set of assessment criteria.

 You will see that for each Area of Learning and Development there are (a) and (b) statements.
 The (a) statements are ‘typical’ and the (b) statements are above typical.
 Practitioners make judgments against each of these statements for each child deciding Yes / No. Each Yes / No produces a score (0, 1 or 2 points).
-In order to ensure that all practitioners’ judgements are accurate and correct, it is essential that practitioners from each school access either the online training available or attend a face-to-face training session.
+In order to ensure that all practitioners’ judgements are accurate and correct, it is essential that practitioners from each school access the online training available.

 The schools baseline scores can be analysed and reported providing a picture of the cohort as a whole, different groups of children as well as individual children.
 This data is made available to schools in a way that supports tracking and monitoring progress.

 The baseline assessment must be completed within the first 6 weeks of a child joining their class.
 In order to ensure that children are assessed at the optimum time within these 6 weeks, practitioners adopt a simple ‘screening’ process using the Leuven Scales of Well-being & Involvement.